 - TDD: Create the API definition and tests before the code behind the API.

 - Use an API standard like Swagger/OpenAPI, gRPC proto or RAML for the API definition.

-- Every time you create an API definition, create a mock for the API and a series of tests that can be used against the mock as well as the producer of the API.
+- Every time you create an API definition, create a mock for the API.
+Use a series of tests against the mock as well as the producer of the API.